orange-cloudfoundry/osb-cmdb/README.md

 #### Dynamic catalog

-With large marketplace being brokered, manually maintainaing the catalog might be a tedious task.
+With large marketplace being brokered, manually maintaining the catalog might be a tedious task.

 Osb-Cmdb brings the feature of dynamic catalog generation which can be opted-in as follows.